JohnWeisz/TypedJSON/readme.md

 Install-Package TypedJSON
 ```

- 1. Snap the @JsonObject decorator on a class
+ 1. Snap the [@JsonObject decorator](https://github.com/JohnWhiteTB/TypedJSON/wiki/API-reference#jsonobject) on a class
- 2. Snap the @JsonMember decorator on properties which should be serialized and deserialized
+ 2. Snap the [@JsonMember decorator](https://github.com/JohnWhiteTB/TypedJSON/wiki/API-reference#jsonmember) on properties which should be serialized and deserialized
- 3. Parse and stringify with TypedJSON
+ 3. Parse and stringify with the [TypedJSON class](https://github.com/JohnWhiteTB/TypedJSON/wiki/API-reference#typedjson)

 ```typescript
 @JsonObject